eXascaleInfolab/StaTIX/README.md

                            specified type properties)
  -h,--help                 Show usage
  -o,--output <arg>         Output file, default: <inpfile>.cnl
+ -s,--scale <arg>          Scale (gamma parameter of the clustering), -1
+                           is automatic scale inference for each cluster,
+                           >=0 is the forced static scale (<=1 for the macro clustering); default: -1
 ```
 To infer types without the ground-truth available with the implicit output to the `inpDataset.cnl`: `./run.sh inpDataset.rdf`.
 To infer types with available ground-truth for the sampled reduced dataset or using another typed dataset with similar structure, performing output to the `results.cnl`: `./run.sh -g gtSample.rdf -o results.cnl inpDataset.rdf`.